 With agency comes responsibility; teammates are expected to take initiative and engage in collaboration when exercising their agency.
-If you feel that something is important, then advocate for it or make a decision!
+If you feel that something is important, then advocate for it!
 If you feel like you’re using the wrong tools for the job or doing the wrong thing, then you’re responsible for quickly voicing that concern, and engaging with your teammates to find the solution that is the best for the team.
 Do not ever assume or wait for top-down change.
 If something is broken for you or your team, then fix it for you or your team, and then share that fix in case other individuals or teams have the same problem.

 While decisions should be made eagerly, this doesn’t mean that you should make unilateral decisions when others should be involved.
 As an open company, we value open discussion on important topics, and think that collaboration should be a large part of making things better.
 It is not a bad outcome if your proposal is not accepted or replaced with a better solution, because you took the initiative, started the conversation, and either reaffirmed that our current solution is good, or implemented an even better one!
 We’re a startup, and if we take the safe path, we will most likely fail.

 You are responsible for defining and building high quality work iteratively.

 We try to ship small things fast, instead of big things slowly.
 Being iterative allows us to avoid unnecessarily long planning, avoid deadlocks, and derisk what we do faster, increasing the value we create for customers.
 Postponing shipping things leads to them being outdated, creates complexity in managing what’s not been shipped, and delays learning what high quality is.